objects-to-data-group/Sub-scripts/README.md

 Instead of the total number of ALL news-items it should rule out blogs, since those form a very specific type of news-item that only came into excistence over the last few decades.
 They do not form part of the actual newspaper.
 Or do they?
 Somebody willing to find out?

-Can someone figure out a way to show the results per decade?
+Can someone figure out a way to show the results for each decade automatically?

 ## Script 2